 "RAPP is the culmination of ongoing collaboration between St. Scholastica and Essentia Health and will improve the region's health and well-being.
 Meeting the healthcare needs in rural and under-served areas requires innovative responses.
 That is what the RAPP initiative epitomizes and it is an excellent fit with our mission," said Dr. Colette Geary, President of The College of St. Scholastica.

-The RAPP initiative will improve access to care, quality of care, and ultimately health outcomes for people living in rural communities of northern and central Minnesota through enhanced placement of nurse practitioner students in rural settings and expanded educational opportunities for rural primary care providers.
-St. Scholastica and Essentia Health will collaborate to recruit preceptors and deliver professional development, expand student engagement in rural clinical experiences, and incorporate training around relevant topics such as rural health needs, health disparities, diversity, and cultural competence.
+The RAPP initiative aims to improve access to care, quality of care, and ultimately health outcomes for people living in rural communities of northern and central Minnesota through enhanced placement of nurse practitioner students in rural settings and expanded educational opportunities for rural primary care providers.
+St. Scholastica and Essentia Health are collaborating to recruit preceptors and deliver professional development, expand student engagement in rural clinical experiences, and incorporate training around relevant topics such as rural health needs, health disparities, diversity, and cultural competence.

 Essentia Health CEO Dr. David Herman said, "Essentia Health is proud to partner with The College of St. Scholastica on this important initiative.
 Access to healthcare in rural America is dependent upon having great individuals who are engaged and understand the complexities of health in rural areas.
 This initiative will facilitate our organizations in building that engagement and understanding among our future professionals."